Skip Navigation

 Science

-• Savvas Interactive 5th grade Science Curriculum units support scientific thinking through wonder, thought, exploration, investigation, observation, and developing critical response skills
+• Savvas Texas Experience 5th grade Science Curriculum units support scientific thinking through wonder, thought, exploration, investigation, observation, and developing critical response skills

 • Use critical thinking and scientific problem solving to make informed decisions and analyze, evaluate and critique scientific explanations by using empirical evidence, logical reasoning and experimental observations